UPDATE 2018 – Hydro lavenders ! Journal below soil based plants.

 READ & LEARN – LAVENDERS VARIETIES

 The first seed sprout was spotted in 2 weeks, on May 16 2016, and subsequently more seeds also germinated. 🙂 A lavender fan, his hard work and research paid off.
 He continued to advise beginners and share his experiences today.

 May 15 2016 – germinated 75 seeds

 Kelvin’s lavender seedlings!

-He experimented with various soil mix to find the best one to germinate lavender seeds better.
-This is his recipe –
+He experimented with various soil mixes to find the best one to germinate lavender seeds better.
+These were some of his wild exploration !

 June 16 2016 – Lavender seedlings (one month old)

 Kelvin Ho is no longer a novice where lavender plants are concerned! 🙂 Slowly his lavender corridor garden dream is a reality in 2017.
-This is his update –
+This was his update –